Room Reservation Policies

 The Friends of the Libraries Room (319 Alden) is used primarily for educational or cultural activities which are consistent with the Library’s functions.
 The Friends Room is located outside the Faculty Commons and the Fine Arts Library on the 3rd floor of Alden Library.

 The room is available for use by groups within the University and for limited use by the Athens community.
+The room may be scheduled for repeat meetings/events no more than once per month and may be scheduled up to one semester in advance.

 Serving of food and drink in the Friends Room is NOT permitted except by special permission during the reservation process.
 University catering policies must be followed.